Sitecore-Hackathon/2019-The-Knights-Who-Say-Ni/documentation/README.md

-# Keyword Helper Field for Sitecore  #
+# Keyword Helper Field for Sitecore.
+Allows to see suggested keywords with search volume, CPC & competition data #

 ![Hackathon Logo](images/we-are-the-knights-who-say-ni.png?raw=true "We are the Knight Who Say NI!")